 How do you stay informed about WordPress (news, tips, etc.)?

-I have a pretty solid set of Twitter users that I follow for news including Pippin Williamson, Chris Lema, Brian Krogsgard, and most of the core dev team.
+I have a Twitter List that I follow for news including Pippin Williamson, Chris Lema, Brian Krogsgard, and most of the core dev team.
 Being that I’m talking daily with the Easy Digital Downloads team, it’s rare that I miss a story.

 What’s a cool WordPress-based site you’ve seen recently?